NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

 \subsection{Asynchrony-Aware Timestamps}

-\sstx{} proposes two optimizations: a proactive approach that controls how timestamps are generated before transactions start and a reactive approach that updates timestamps to match the naturally consistent arrival order after requests are executed.
+\sstx{} proposes two optimizations: a proactive approach that controls how timestamps are generated before transactions start, and a reactive approach that updates timestamps to match the naturally consistent arrival order after requests are executed.
 This subsection discusses the proactive approach.

-The client pre-assigns the same timestamp to all requests of a transaction; however, these requests may arrive at their participant servers at very different physical times, which could result in a mismatch between timestamp and arrival order, as shown in Figure~\ref{fig:opt-1}.
-Transactions $\textit{tx}_1$ and $\textit{tx}_2$ start around the same time and thus are assigned close timestamps by their clients, e.g., $t_1=1004$ and $t_2=1005$, respectively.
+The client pre-assigns the same timestamp to all requests of a transaction; however, these requests may arrive at their participant servers at different physical times, which could result in a mismatch between timestamp and arrival order, as shown in Figure~\ref{fig:opt-1}.
+Transactions $\textit{tx}_1$ and $\textit{tx}_2$ start around the same time and thus are assigned close timestamps, e.g., $t_1=1004$ and $t_2=1005$, respectively (client IDs are omitted).
 Because the latency between $B$ and $\textit{CL}_1$ is greater than that between $B$ and $\textit{CL}_2$, $\textit{tx}_1$ may arrive at $B$ later than $\textit{tx}_2$, but $\textit{tx}_1$ has a smaller timestamp.
 As a result, the \sg may falsely reject $\textit{tx}_1$, e.g., server $B$ responds with a refined timestamp pair ($1006,\,1006$) which does not overlap with ($1004,\,1004$), the timestamp pair returned by server $A$.
 However, aborting $\textit{tx}_1$ is unnecessary because $\textit{tx}_1$ and $\textit{tx}_2$ are naturally consistent.